PopJoy-geek/Cahill--Madrigal-Cipher/README.md

 > *"How would I design a way to transform information if I knew nothing about existing cryptography?"*

-The answer is Madrigal Cipher — a symmetric encryption algorithm built from scratch, focusing on elegant mechanics and a self-inverting structure.
+The answer is Cahill——Madrigal-Cipher — a symmetric encryption algorithm built from scratch, focusing on elegant mechanics and a self-inverting structure.

 ## Core Concepts